-- short-term down time for some of our equipment as a result of process control device malfunctions at our mills and corrugated products plants; - temporary disruption of deliveries of supplies and products due to truck shortages; - transferring production from the three plants associated with the three suppliers who did not sufficiently respond to our Year 2000 compliance survey; and - possible errors and delays, as well as increased labor costs, associated with manually taking orders, scheduling, production reporting and processing billing and shipping information if our customers experience system failures.
+- short-term down time for some of our equipment as a result of process control device malfunctions at our mills and corrugated products plants; - temporary disruption of deliveries of supplies and products due to truck shortages; - a lack of supplies from the 13 vendors we have identified as not being sufficiently prepared for the Year 2000; and - possible errors and delays, as well as increased labor costs, associated with manually taking orders, scheduling, production reporting and processing billing and shipping information if our customers experience system failures.

 Based on current estimates, we expect to incur costs of approximately \$5 million to address Year 2000 issues.
-As of August 31, 1999, we had paid \$4.5 million of those costs.
+As of June 30, 1999, we had paid \$3.5 million of those costs.